 If you think marketing isn't important for start-ups, think again.
 Marketing drives sales for businesses of all sizes by ensuring that customers think of their brand when they want to buy.
-Marketing helps a new business to become better known and attract and retain customers so it can survive and grow.
+Marketing helps a new business to become known, and to attract and retain customers so it can survive and grow.

 Market research for start-ups

 Effective marketing is underpinned by sound knowledge of the market.
-Only by knowing exactly what your customers want can you hope to satisfy (or better still delight) them - and possibly even lure them away from your competitors.
+Only by knowing exactly what your customers want can you hope to lure them away from your competitors.

-Carrying out market research for your start-up business needn't be complex or expensive.
-Finding the answer to the most basic facts is key and a simple conversation with potential customers can be highly revealing.
+Market research for your start-up business doesn't need to be complex or expensive - a simple conversation with potential customers can be highly revealing.
 Find out what they think about your products and prices, and whether any of their needs are not currently being served.
 Ask also what they think of your brand.

 Market research isn't complete unless you weigh up the competition.
-Start by carrying out online search tio find out who you are up against, what they offer and how.
-If possible, ask their customers what they really think about your rivals.
-Crucially - ask what you can do to be better than them.
+Start by searching online to find out who you are up against, what they offer and how.
+If possible, ask their customers what they really think about the service they receive from your rivals.
+Crucially - ask what you could do to be better than them.